LarsHenrikNelson/lithos/README.md

 ### ECDF plot
 Similar to the KDE, you can pass a unique_id to the ECDF.
 In the case of the plot below I do not pass an aggregate function and you can see that the individual lines for each unique_group are plotted.
 Additionally you will notice that you can specify two different axis limits to control the range of values displayed on each axis and control the range of the ticks thus creating a truncated axis with the plot data "floating" which is more visually appealing to some.
+Here are several parameters this plots uses:
+* You can easily add minorticks by specifying more than 0 minor ticks.
+* Minorticks can be formatted similarily to the main ticks by specifying the minor_tickwidth and minor_ticklength parameters.
+* Major ticks can be formatted by tickwidth and ticklength.

 ```python